-We find that equity usage indeed increases with the target's innovation in general, consistent with the argument that acquirers prefer using equity as payment to mitigate the adverse selection risk caused by information asymmetry regarding the target's innovation quality.
-We also find that equity usage increases with the acquirer's overvaluation, consistent with the market timing hypothesis.
+timing hypothesis.
 This analysis, therefore, highlights the potential costs and benefits of equity usage.
 On the one hand, when acquirers are uncertain about the targets' innovation quality, they prefer using equity as payment to hedge the adverse selection risk.
-On the other hand, equity usage may trigger investors' concern of market timing which in turn may lead to unfavorable market reaction to acquirers' valuation.
+On the other hand, equity usage may trigger investors' concern of market timing, in turn leading to unfavorable market reaction to acquirers' valuation.
 These two counteracting forces determine the optimal choice of offer composition in merger transactions.

 Last, we look at how the deal completion rate varies with the target's innovativeness.
-Since equity usage is costly and cannot eliminate the adverse selection risk, deal completion rate is expected to drop as information frictions intensify.
-Specifically, we perform the following regression analysis:
+Since equity usage is costly and cannot eliminate the adverse